-- 99. The supervisors must undertake that they will accommodate the student and the project within their research facilities, and obtain permission from line managers as required. - 100.
-Registration may be full-time or part-time. - a.
+98. The supervisors must undertake that they will accommodate the student and the project within their research facilities, and obtain permission from line managers as required.

+- 99. Registration may be full-time or part-time. - a.
 Full-time registration will apply to students who will spend >80% full-time equivalent devoted to research related to the DDS project.
 They may be either not in employment for >20% full-time equivalent, or employed in a post in which at least 80% full time equivalent time is available for research related to their DDS project rather than for clinical training or practice or other duties.
 Full time students have a prescribed period of two years in which they will conduct the research with up to two years to write up the thesis thereafter.
 Thesis submission is permitted at two years at the earliest and within four years.

 Part-time registration will apply to students who are in employment unrelated to their DDS project for >20% full-time equivalent, or who elect not to devote as much as 80% of their time to the DDS research project.
 Students may opt to study either at 40% full-time equivalent, for which they will have a prescribed period of research of four years, or at 60% equivalent, for which the prescribed period is three years.
-Students will have two years to write up the thesis at the end of the prescribed period.
-Thesis submission is permitted at the end of the prescribed period of study at the earliest.
+Students will have two years to write up the thesis at the end of the prescribed period of study at the earliest.